Skip to main content

 • Address: 1620 S Pioneer Way, Moses Lake, WA 98837

 • The public has the right to request records in compliance with RCW 28A.320.160.
-Requests for disclosure of public records can be submitted through JustFoia public records management system.
+Requests for disclosure of public records can be submitted on the district website at mlsd161.org.
 For more information, contact the Public Records Officer, Michelle Musso, at 509.793.7725 or mmusso@mlsd161.org.

-• Traditionally, various celebrations at school have been accompanied by treats provided by families .
-With food allergies so numerous in our district, we must be careful to determine that foods are safe for all students.
+• Traditionally, various celebrations at school have been accompanied by treats provided by families.
+With numerous food allergies in our district, we must carefully determine that foods are safe for all students.
 Specific procedures must be followed when food and beverages are brought on campus for group consumption, including the following:

 • All food and/or beverages intended for group consumption during the school day will be screened by school personnel in the school office before distribution in the classroom.